The Office of Diversity, Equity, Inclusion, and Opportunity

-The Federal Reserve Bank of Cleveland continues to make strides in diversity and inclusion with the support of the Office of Diversity and Inclusion (ODI).
-ODI fosters an inclusive environment both inside and outside of the Bank through fulfilling its Office of Minority and Women Inclusion (OMWI) responsibilities, supporting Bankwide inclusion, and measuring and assessing our diversity and inclusion progress and how our current efforts align with our strategies.
-The Bank and ODI are dedicated to sustaining an environment in which diversity is valued and differences are strengths.
-Our plans and actions are designed to leverage the opportunities that diversity presents.
-We are working to create a richly collaborative environment that values diversity and inclusion and fosters employee engagement to establish the Bank as a premier organization in our communities.
+The Federal Reserve Bank of Cleveland continues to make strides in diversity, equity, and inclusion with the support of the Office of Diversity, Equity, Inclusion, and Opportunity (ODEIO).
+ODEIO fosters an inclusive environment both inside and outside of the Bank through supporting Bankwide inclusion, measuring and assessing our diversity and inclusion progress and how our expanded efforts align with our strategies, and fulfilling its Office of Minority and Women Inclusion (OMWI) responsibilities.
+The Bank and ODEIO are dedicated to sustaining an environment in which diversity and equity are foundational, inclusion is valued, and differences are strengths.
+Our plans and actions are designed to make use of the opportunities that diversity presents.
+We are working to create an ever richer and more collaborative environment that values diversity and inclusion and fosters employee engagement to establish the Bank as a premier organization in our communities.

 The Dodd–Frank Wall Street Reform and Consumer Protection Act, passed in 2010, requires under Section 342 each of the 12 Federal Reserve Banks to establish an Office of Minority and Women Inclusion (OMWI).
-The Cleveland OMWI is housed within the Office of Diversity and Inclusion and supports matters relating to three areas of focus: workforce diversity, supplier diversity, and financial literacy.
-For information on the Bank’s progress in these areas, read the OMWI 2017 Annual Report to Congress.
+The Cleveland OMWI is housed within the Office of Diversity, Equity, Inclusion, and Opportunity and supports matters relating to three areas of focus: workforce diversity, supplier diversity, and financial literacy.
+For information on the Bank’s progress in these areas, read the OMWI 2021 Annual Report to Congress.

 We of the Cleveland Fed believe that the diversity of our employees is the foundation of an engaged, high-performing workforce.
 We strive to ensure that our employees reflect the diversity of the communities in which we serve and do business, while hiring the best talent available.
 View our latest Equal Employment Opportunity Employer Survey Report (EEO-1).